 Additional environment variables available for the task.
 A limited subset of Bash's capabilities for interpolation (like using ${VAR}

-) are available to interpolate variables that come from the parent environment (task referenced in extends
+) are available to interpolate variables that come from the parent environment (previous variables on the map, tasks referenced in extends

 requires